Preparing QuickBooks for an adaptive, data-driven future

 With a technical director, I mapped what we could legally capture, what we could technically capture (pre and post authentication) and what actually mattered for driving a better experience.
 That gave us a framework to simplify onboarding by collecting less upfront and being smarter about how we used that data downstream.

-Because personalisation cut across multiple squads, I couldn’t just hand over a framework and walk away.
+Because personalisation cut across multiple squads, I couldn’t just hand over a framework.
 I created interactive wireframes that showed how a data decision in onboarding would ripple into a different part of the product.
-It gave teams something concrete to respond to, and it stopped the work from fragmenting.
+This gave teams something concrete to respond to.

-I synthesised 20+ research reports alongside primary research and ran workshops to establish shared ground on what personalisation tangibly meant — not in theory, but at the level of a specific widget or a specific user action.
+I synthesised 20+ research reports alongside primary research and ran workshops to establish shared knowledge on what personalisation meant at the level of a specific widget or user action.

 Ran a small proof of concept